 - Julskinka (Christmas ham which is roughly ham surrounded by mustard sauce that is cut into thick slices)

 - Kaviar on eggs (Kaviar is a very famous fish paste in Sweden that Swedes eat in the everyday life too, no need to wait for Christmas, actually.
-It’s delicious in the morning on polar bread with eggs or cheese)
+It’s delicious in the morning on polar bread with eggs or cheese.
+For the little tip, you will find it in every IKEA!)

-- Herring with mustard (or other taste, more commonly called “sil” here)
+- Herring with mustard (or other taste, more commonly called “sill” here.
+Also available at IKEA;))

 - Köttbullar: meatballs, another must-have for Christmas (and everyday life)

-- Aladdin chocolates: Here again, a must.
+- Aladdin chocolates: Here again, a must (here you can find them on Amazon).
 You have to buy them every year for Christmas and guess what is the chocolate that has been removed since last year and by which it was replaced?
 Suspense.

-- Cheese platter according to your preferences, my favorite here being the Prästost
+- Cheese platter according to your preferences, my favorite here being the Prästost.
+Don’t know how easy it is to find, but otherwise your favorite cheese will do the trick!

 - Lingonsylt: cranberry jam to be eaten in combination with meatballs and brown sauce